npryce/code-words/README.md

 To extract text from source code:

  * Bash
- * Sed
+ * Gnu Sed
  * Awk

-(Should work on any desktop Linux / Unix OS).

-To visualise extracted text as word clouds:
+ * Java 1.6

+Should work on any desktop Linux.
+Does not work on MacOS unless you install the Gnu command-line tools.

+To compile the Java wordcloud generator:

  * JDK 1.6

-(No command-line build yet, but the wordcram-cli directory contains project files for the free IntelliJ Community Edition).
+ * Gnu Make